 - Sugar-free red sauces — Marinara, fra Diavolo, and arrabbiata sauce tend to be the lowest carb sauces.
 That being said, make sure to double-check with the wait staff (or the ingredient label) that it is sugar-free.

 - Flour-free alfredo sauce — Authentic Italian alfredo sauce is one of the most delicious keto-friendly options.
 However, before ordering, make sure they didn’t add any flour to thicken up the sauce.
-The best alfredo will be made with 2-3 simple keto ingredients, typically Parmigiano-Reggiano cheese and butter.
+The best alfredo sauces are made with 2-3 simple keto ingredients, typically Parmigiano-Reggiano cheese and butter.

 Eat This, Not That: Stay in Ketosis while Eating Italian, Simplified